What Is A Tent Footprint & Do You Need One?

 The best materials for DIY footprints are the same as those used in lightweight tarps, namely Tyvek homewrap, silnylon, polyethylene sheeting, or cuben fiber, all of which can be sourced at a far lower cost than branded footprints and, in all likelihood, will not fall far short in terms of performance.

-Using a tent footprint or groundsheet is very easy: simply lay the footprint out on your chosen camping spot, pitch your tent on top of it, then tuck the excess material under the tent floor to prevent any rainwater or condensation pooling on this “fringe” of the footprint.
+Using a tent footprint or groundsheet is straightforward: lay the footprint out on your chosen camping spot, pitch your tent on top of it, and then tuck the excess material under the tent edge to prevent any rainwater or condensation from pooling on the “fringe” of the footprint.

 Kieran Avatar